Vocabulary, Writing, Listening, and Speaking Activities for ELLs

 - Question of the Day – This speaking activity for ELLs is a perfect option for morning work as students arrive.
 Each day, choose a simple, silly, or strange question and have students answer it as they enter the classroom.
 This is a great activity even for ELL newcomers since all eyes won’t be on them, and you have the option to ask follow-up questions or continue the conversation as much or as little as you want to.

 To make this activity even more newcomer-friendly, offer a handful of questions all week long and allow students to choose the question they want to answer each day.
 This way they can get to know the questions better and practice their answers over time.

 - Desert Island – In pairs, small groups, or as a class, students take turns choosing an object in the room.
 The next student has to come up with a way to use the object to survive on a desert island.
 There are no wrong answers, which can take some of the pressure off of speaking in front of the class.
 For another fun twist on this activity, have students role play and pretend to be a character instead of themselves, explaining how the character might use the item in their story.

 - Mini Debates – Create a list of opinions you want the class to weigh in on.
 They can be related to a recent lesson or reading, or something random like “purple is the best color.”
-Choose two students, one to make an argument for your statement, and one to make an argument against.
+Create two groups: one to make an argument for your statement, and one to make an argument against.
 This is a great way of teaching persuasive speech and also helping ELLs learn to think on their feet.
 It can also be an exercise in empathy since the student may not agree with the stance they’re given.

 - Similarities and Differences – Students pair off (or turn to the student next to them) and take turns asking questions until they discover one commonality and one difference between them.
 Then the students take turns sharing with the class.
 In addition to being a great speaking activity for ELLs, this is also a good way to explore and celebrate cultural differences in your classroom.